meetgurudev/IPChat_Assignment/README.md

 #### 3.1 Programming environment

 You will write C (or C++) code that compiles under the GCC (GNU Compiler Collection) environment.
-Furthermore, you should ensure that your code compiles and operates correctly on 5 dedicated hosts/machines, which will be provided to you by the instructor.
-Your code should successfully compile using the version of gcc (for C code) or g++ (for C++ code) found on the 5 dedicated hosts and should function correctly when executed.
+Furthermore, you should ensure that your code compiles and operates correctly on 5 dedicated hosts/machines, Your code should successfully compile using the version of gcc (for C code) or g++ (for C++ code) found on the 5 dedicated hosts and should function correctly when executed.

-NOTE: You are NOT allowed to use any external (not present by default on the dedicated hosts) libraries for the socket programming part.
-Bundling of code (or part of it) from external libraries with your source will not be accepted either.
-You can however use external modules for other parts of the assignment (like maintaining a linked list).
-If you are not sure whether you are allowed to use an external library or not, consult with the course staff.
-Further, your implementation should NOT invoke any external binaries (e.g., ifconfig, nslookup, etc.) and should NOT involve any disk I/O unless explicitly mentioned in the PA description.

 #### 3.2 Sockets